rilgilang/rekam-undangan-api/README.md

 Simple Stickers API
 ============================

-A simple REST API that returns a random sticker that i've got from internet and saved to db
+A simple REST API that returns a link of random meme sticker that i've got from internet and saved to db

 This app is build with [Go Fiber](https://gofiber.io/) as the framework